 After examining the political structure of capitalist societies we have determined that the military is the only social force that can achieve this end in the time available.
 We are dismayed that military intervention is necessary, but there is no feasible alternative at this late and precarious stage.

 Military intervention could be either indirect or direct.
 Indirect intervention would apply if a politically mature civilian group is available.
 In that case the military could support this group while keeping itself on the sidelines.
-If such a group has not appeared, the military would have to assume political power itself.
+If no such group has appeared, the military would have to assume political power itself.
 It should then relinquish power as soon as a qualified civilian group is prepared to assume control.

 DEMAND #2: Implement SRM